kkrabia4/IMDB-Sentiment_Analysis/README.md

 This repository contains an NLP project focused on sentiment analysis of movie reviews from the IMDB dataset.
 Using advanced natural language processing (NLP) techniques and machine learning algorithms, the project classifies reviews as positive or negative based on their content and provides insights into review trends and themes.

+# Setting up Collab File
+you must have a google account to open the collab link must have a kaggle account to access the dataset like this import kagglehub
+ Download latest version
+path = kagglehub.dataset_download("lakshmi25npathi/imdb-dataset-of-50k-movie-reviews")
+print("Path to dataset files:", path)
+Then copy the path in a code like this df = pd.read_csv("/root/.cache/kagglehub/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews/versions/1/IMDB Dataset.csv")

 # Features

  **Data Preprocessing :** Comprehensive pipeline for cleaning and processing raw text data, including tokenization, lemmatization, and stopword removal.